wp-plugins/rio-video-gallery/readme.txt

 * Added help and UI improvements

 == Upgrade Notice ==

+= 2.1 =
+Tested with WordPress version 2.1 and several updations.

 = 2.0 =
 Updated the core with latest libraries & UI.
 Made compatible with latest version of WordPress.